-MFL is a core part of the UK curriculum, and we offer what we believe to be the best route into languages teaching, with a very high standard of teaching provision and hours of in-classroom experience.
-With us, you can train to teach French, Spanish, German or Mandarin.
+MFL is a core part of the UK curriculum.
+We offer what we believe to be the best route into languages teaching, with excellent teaching provision and hours of in-classroom experience.
+With us, you can train to teach:

 There are several routes into teaching, and each has its own benefits.
-The SCITT (School Centred Initial Teacher Training) route is continually gaining popularity in the UK; it balances expert-led lectures and seminars, with teaching experience in the classroom – because teaching can’t be learnt in the classroom alone.
+The SCITT (School Centred Initial Teacher Training) balances expert-led lectures and seminars, with teaching experience in the classroom – because teaching can’t be learnt in the classroom alone.

 The course is the only national teacher training course specialising in modern languages.
-We aim to equip you with everything you need to become an outstanding teacher.
+We equip you with everything you need to become an outstanding teacher.

 - The SCITT course is a combination of academic study and hands-on experience in the classroom – with additional specialist training from modern languages experts.

 - You are supported at every stage, from induction to graduation, and then from finding your first teaching position and throughout the rest of your career.

-- The programme is designed to ensure that all input from the Day Schools, the Online Modules and from school is linked to your progress against the Teachers’ Standards.
+- The programme is designed to ensure that all input from the training sessions, the online modules and from school is linked to your progress against the Teachers’ Standards.

 MFL teacher training: course overview